osequi/test-aria/README.md

 - Perhaps lost of things / customizations / adaptations for a new design system has to be done manually.
 - It's much better than React's Material UI.
 MUI is created by a bunch of individuals while this is backed up by a large corp.
 - If one day a classic UI is needed Adobe Spectrum is the to-go detination.
+- The whole stuff is very young (Summer 2020) and poorly documented.
+I mean the docs are fine, but cover only 1% of what's inside.

 ## react-stately